Top of the page

 A retinal detachment usually needs to be repaired quickly.
 You may not have much time to think about it.

 The retina is a thin nerve membrane that lines the back of the eye.
-You cannot see without it.
+You can't see without it.
 Detachment means the retina has moved out of its normal place against the back of the eye.

 Detachment can lead to severe vision loss or blindness.
 Prompt treatment can restore good vision.

 If a tear in the retina caused the detachment, your doctor may fix it during your surgery.
 This can be done in two ways.
 The doctor may use:

 You may have some pain in your eye and your vision may be blurry for a few days after the surgery.
 Your eye may be swollen, red, or tender for several weeks.
 You may have to wear a patch or shield over the eye for a day or more.

 Your eye doctor may put drops in your eye that prevent infection and keep the pupil from opening wide or closing.